LombardoAndrea195/HomeworkCNS/README.md

 6Homework:(Public key cryptography in OpenSSL)

-Goals are: generating keys with certificates, converting certificates and digital signing.
+(Inside of that directory there's the 7 homework ) Goals are: generating keys with certificates, converting certificates and digital signing.
 In detail we should generating a pair of keys (private and public) then through them we should generating and verifying a self-signed X.509 ceritifcates, then digitally singing a document and verifying a signature on a document.
 Following  a particular link selected by the teacher we should be able to convert the certificate formats.
+I decide to unify the two elements due to the fact 7 is the exstention of the 6 homework